 Keep vacation plans under wraps to avoid baiting criminal

-Sometimes its difficult to keep vacation details off of social media.
+Sometimes it’s difficult to keep vacation details off of social media.
 After all, what’s the point of having a news feed and status bar if not for sharing the highlights of your summer?
-The downside to posting your upcoming summer plans online or sharing your travel pictures in real time is that the information draws attention to your home as a potential target for a burglary.
+The downside to posting your upcoming summer plans online or sharing your travel pictures in real time is that it draws attention to your home as a potential target for a burglary.